Deploy and configure Azure Firewall in a hybrid network using Azure PowerShell

 When you connect your on-premises network to an Azure virtual network to create a hybrid network, the ability to control access to your Azure network resources is an important part of an overall security plan.

-You can use Azure Firewall to control network access in a hybrid network using rules that define allowed and denied network traffic.
+You can use Azure Firewall to control network access in a hybrid network by using rules that define allowed and denied network traffic.

 For this article, you create three virtual networks:

-• VNet-Hub - the firewall is in this virtual network.
+• VNet-Hub: The firewall is in this virtual network.

-• VNet-Spoke - the spoke virtual network represents the workload located on Azure.
+• VNet-Spoke: The spoke virtual network represents the workload located on Azure.

 Note